Counseling & Art Therapy Technical Standards

 3.02 Indicators include, but are not limited to, these examples:

-3. Demonstrate appropriate judgment in patient assessment, diagnosis, monitoring, and evaluation, including planning, time management, and choice of art materials.
+- Demonstrate appropriate judgment in patient assessment, diagnosis, monitoring, and evaluation, including planning, time management, and choice of counseling techniques and art materials.

 4.0 Motor And Sensory Function Technical Standard

-4.01 Demonstrate sufficient motor and sensory function to perform typical functions of art therapists, including, but not limited to, assessments, evaluations, and individual, group, and family treatment.
+4.01 Demonstrate sufficient motor and sensory function to perform typical functions of counselors and art therapists, including, but not limited to, assessments, evaluations, and work with communities, individual, group, and family treatment, psychoeducation, and wellness activities.

 4.02 Indicators include, but are not limited to, these examples:

-1. Functional and sufficient sensory capacity (visual, auditory, and tactile) to adequately perform a complete Art Therapy Projective Imagery Assessment (AT-PIA).
+- Functional and sufficient sensory capacity (visual, auditory, and tactile) to adequately perform intake interviews, risk assessment, common assessments & measures, and projective assessments.

-2. Execute motor movements to assess patients, provide assistance with art materials and techniques, and implement basic art therapy processes.
+- Execute motor movements to assess patients, provide assistance with techniques, and implement basic counseling techniques & art therapy processes.

-4. Properly use art materials and tools for art making, including but not limited to, drawing implements, brushes, clay tools, glue guns, etc.
+- Properly use materials, art materials, and tools for facilitating counseling and art making, including but not limited to, writing, drawing implements, brushes, clay tools, glue guns, etc.

 5.0 Behavioral And Social Attributes Technical Standard

-5.01 Demonstrate the behavioral and social attributes vital to participation in a professional program and service as a practicing professional art therapist.
+5.01 Demonstrate the behavioral and social attributes vital to participation in a professional program and service as a practicing professional counselor and art therapist.

 5.02 Indicators include, but are not limited to, these examples:

-4. Demonstrate impartial motives, attitudes, and values in roles, functions, and relationships.
+- Demonstrate objectivity and impartial motives, attitudes, and values in roles, functions, and relationships.

-5. Ability to monitor and react appropriately to one’s own emotional needs and responses.
+- Ability to monitor and react appropriately to one’s own emotional needs and responses, including and not limited to seeking support, accessing resources, and/or seeking counseling or therapy.

-7. Compliance with standards, policies, and practices outlined in the ATC Student Handbook.
+- Compliance with standards, policies, and practices outlined in the Counseling& Art Therapy Student Handbook.

 Reasonable Accommodations: Macon & Joan Brock Virginia Health Sciences at Old Dominion University are committed to diversity and to attracting and educating students who will make the population of healthcare professionals' representative of the national population.
 We provide confidential and specialized disability support and are committed to excellence in accessibility; we encourage students with disabilities to disclose and seek accommodations.
 Students who, after review of the technical standards determine that they require accommodation(s) to fully engage in the program, should contact the Student Disability Services Department (StudentDisability@odu.edu) to confidentially discuss their accommodations needs.
 Accommodations are never retroactive; therefore, timely requests are essential and encouraged.